brennanfee/linux-bootstraps/README.md

 For full documentation on the Debian/Ubuntu interactive installer, see: [Debian Interactive Installer](docs/debian-interactive-installer.md)

-For full documentation on the Arch scripted installer, see:  TBD
+For full documentation on the Arch scripted installer, see:  [Arch Scripted Installer](docs/arch/arch-scripted-installer.md)

-For full documentation on the Arch interactive installer, see: TBD
+For full documentation on the Arch interactive installer, see: [Arch Interactive Installer](docs/arch/arch-interactive-installer.md)

 ### Cloud-init And Pre-seeds